bigjosh/Timed-Capsule/README.md

 ## Interesting twists

+It is hard to find common solenoids that definitively actuate at voltages/currents available with our AA batteries, so we picked the solenoids carefully and use an extra pair AA batteries soley for a voltage boost at the moment we pull them.
+You might suggest using either a boost inductor-based boost circuit or a capacitor-based charge pump to avoid ths, but it would Require very,very big parts to store enough energy to be useful here (we can not use electrolitic caps since they will likely fail over the decades).
+It is hard to compete with the density of chemical energy!

 We are using the MSP430's Very Low Power Oscilator (VLO) to drive the LCD since it is actually lower power than the 32Khz XTAL.
 It is also slower, so more power savings.

 We do NOT use the MSP430's "LPMx.5" extra low power modes since they end up using more power than the "LPM4" mode that we are using.
 This is becuase it takes 250us to wake from the "x.5" modes and durring this time, the MCU pulls about 200uA.
 Since we wake 2 times per second, this is just not worth it.
 If we only woke every, say, 15 seconds then we could likely save ~0.3uA by using the "x.5" modes.